lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the sender receives a SCK ACK with a Bitmap containing a bit set for a SCHC Fragment that it has not sent during the transmission phase of this window, it MUST abort the whole fragmentation and transmission of this SCHC Packet.

 Unlike the sender, the receiver for ACK-on-Error has a larger amount of differences compared with ACK-Always.
-First, an SCHC ACK is not sent unless there is a lost SCHC Fragment or an unexpected behavior.
-With the exception of the last window, where an SCHC ACK is always sent regardless of SCHC Fragment losses or not.
+First, a SCHC ACK is not sent unless there is a lost SCHC Fragment or an unexpected behavior.
+With the exception of the last window, where a SCHC ACK is always sent regardless of SCHC Fragment losses or not.
 The receiver starts by expecting SCHC Fragments from window 0 and maintains the information regarding which SCHC Fragments it receives.
-After receiving an SCHC Fragment, the Inactivity Timer is set.
+After receiving a SCHC Fragment, the Inactivity Timer is set.
 If no further SCHC Fragment are received and the Inactivity Timer expires, the SCHC Fragment receiver aborts the on-going SCHC Fragmented packet transmission by transmitting the Receiver-Abort data unit.